rtpascual/obsidian-notes/2. Areas/Complete LeetCode Easy.md

 Tags:

 # Complete LeetCode Easy
-Goal is to complete all LeetCode easy questions before moving on to medium (outside of study plans offered on LeetCode.
+Goal is to complete all LeetCode easy questions for the most part before starting medium.

 ## List of Questions
 - [x] [[Two Sum]]